 Bowdoin attracts migrating waterfowl and shorebirds by the thousands and provides breeding and nesting habitat for ducks, geese, grassland songbirds and nesting water birds.
 Many species of state and federal concern can be seen at the Refuge.
 The area is equally important to diverse wildlife, including white-tailed deer, pronghorn, sharp-tailed grouse and coyotes.
-Because many of the bird species in the Bowdoin Refuge can also be seen on the Reserve, a visit to both locations creates a well-rounded picture of the region's avian abundance.
+Because many of the bird species in the Bowdoin Refuge can also be seen on the prairie, a visit to both locations creates a well-rounded picture of the region's avian abundance.